Accel at Golden Ridge Quality Metrics

 Grade: F

-This datapoint measures the percentage of long-term care residents who experienced falls resulting in severe injury.
-Falls can happen for a variety of reasons, but high rates of falls resulting in injuries could be an indicator of lower quality nursing care.
+This metric gauges the percent of long-term patients that had a fall which resulted in severe injury.
+Falls can arise for a variety of reasons, but high rates of major falls may be an indication of lower quality nursing care.

 Minimizes Urinary Tract Infections